Building Businesses

 • Passing background checks

-Background checks are required by the Child Care and Development Block Grant (CCDBG) Act.
-These checks help make sure that only safe, qualified adults work with children.
+Background checks are required under the Child Care and Development Block Grant (CCDBG) Act to ensure only safe, qualified adults work with children.

 CDA certificate example